violetpupil/gos/cloud/k8s/concepts/containers/downward.md

 The downward API allows containers to consume information about themselves or the cluster without using the Kubernetes client or API server.

+- as environment variables
+- as files in a downwardAPI volume

 ## Pod-level fields

 `metadata.name` the pod's name